l4red0/mcpfi/readme.md

+***This project is not maintained and now archived.
+Please do not use it for production enviroment!***

 # Merchant Center product feed importer

 **Wordpress plugin to fetch and display products from your e-commerce Google Merchant Center XML feed on any wordpress site.**